 10 years ago (21 June 2004)

 SpaceShipOne made the first privately funded manned spaceflight.
 It was developed by Mojave Aerospace Ventures and piloted by Mike Melvill.
 (In October it won the Ansari X Prize by reaching space twice within 2 weeks.)

 The Coalition Provisional Authority handed sovereignty back to Iraq.
 Ghazi Mashal Ajil al-Yawer became acting-President.

 Death of Anthony Buckeridge, British children’s writer; best known for his Jennings and Rex Milligan novels.

 - – - – - – -

-Become a lifetime member of ideas4writers for just £49.95 (or the equivalent in your local currency) and you’ll receive The Date-A-Base Books for 2013 and 2014 (plus all future editions) as well as The Fastest Way to Write Your Book, The Fastest Way to Get Ideas, How to Win Short Story Competitions, our complete collection of 5,000+ writing ideas, unlimited use of our forums and exclusive online writing software (writing engines), and more.
+Become a lifetime member of ideas4writers for just £49.95 (or the equivalent in your local currency) and you’ll receive The Date-A-Base Books for 2013 and 2014 (plus the 2015 edition and all future editions as soon as they are published) as well as The Fastest Way to Write Your Book, The Fastest Way to Get Ideas, How to Win Short Story Competitions, our complete collection of 5,000+ writing ideas, unlimited use of our forums and exclusive online writing software, and more.
 (Total value: over £150!)